 Green Space Management

-But community “green spaces” are also a potential source of human-bear conflicts because they are attractive to both bears (for food and security) and people (for recreation).
+Green spaces are an important part of designing a community that is attractive and liveable, encouraging contact with the natural world.
+But community green spaces are also a potential source of human-bear conflicts because they are attractive to both bears (for food and security) and people (for recreation).
 Designating and managing them with this in mind is an important part of creating a Bear Smart community.

-Green spaces can include vacant properties that are over-grown with vegetation, undeveloped areas adjacent to the community, parks, trail networks and alleyways, children’s playgrounds, school playing fields, golf courses, ski hills, hydro-transmission right-of-ways and small residual forest patches or landscaped strips left throughout developed zones.
+Green spaces can include vacant properties that are over-grown with vegetation, undeveloped areas adjacent to the community, parks, trail networks and alleyways, children’s playgrounds, school playing fields, golf courses, ski hills, hydro-transmission right-of-ways, and small residual forest patches or landscaped strips left throughout developed zones.
 Reducing their attractiveness to bears or limiting human use of these areas at certain times of the year can reduce conflicts and keep everybody safe.

-For more information and recommended techniques, see section 6.5 in B.C.’s Bear Smart Community Program – Background Report.
+For more information and recommended techniques, see section 6.5 in B.C.’s Bear Smart Community Program Background Report.

 Removing plants attractive to bears

 The main areas of concern should be heavy human-use areas, particularly adjacent to children’s play areas and the core area of the community.
-Give consideration to walkways and building entrances, as well as areas with busy vehicular traffic – nothing draws a bear close to a highway like a sprouting patch of clover.
+Give consideration to walkways and building entrances, as well as areas with busy vehicular traffic—nothing draws a bear close to a highway like a sprouting patch of clover.

 Consider prohibiting the use of bear foods as ornamental shrubs or landscaping features.
 This will help prevent problems before they occur.